miklevin/MikeLev.in/_posts/2025-03-24-minidataapi-spec-xtra-tutorial.md

 Yes, this article was made as a result of AI research, ChatGPT o3-mini-high Deep Research, in particular (credit where it's due).
 But I immediately needed it to override Grok3's over-training on SQLAlchemy and complex ORMs!
 So I slammed this out and used it a prompt you will find in the following article.
+I plan on using this, and distilled down variations of this again and again as I wrangle LLM over-training on SQLAlchemy, and getting it to comply with the FastHTML way.

 ## MiniDataAPI Spec Documentation Overview